 The whole plant has toxic levels of cardiac glycosides, causing serious life-threatening symptoms within hours of consumption.

 The plant also contains saponins, which are not only toxic to dogs and cats but to children as well if they are eaten.

 In Europe, Lily of the Valley is a flower that is often used in weddings.

 Catherine (Kate) Middleton, the Duchess of Cambridge, used this flower in her bridal bouquet when she married Prince William.

 The flowers of this plant are used to make perfumes.

-Convallaria will grow best in rich, moist and well drained soil.
-The plant is not fussy about the soil pH.
+Lily of the Valley will grow best in rich, moist and well drained soil.
+This plant is not fussy about the soil pH.